cgrates/cgrates/docs/prometheus.rst

     List of connection IDs to StatS components for collecting StatQueue metrics.
 Empty list disables StatQueue metrics collection.
 Possible values: <""|*internal|$rpc_conns_id>

 stat_queue_ids
     List of StatQueue IDs to collect metrics from.
 Can include tenant in format <[tenant]:ID>.
 If tenant is not specified, default tenant from general configuration is used.
+Leave empty to automatically collect metrics from all available StatQueues (requires apiers_conns).

 Available Metrics
 -----------------